Mooring solutions for long waves & seiching

 OMC has extensive experience in modelling the motions of moored ships exposed to various environmental conditions, resulting in unparalleled expertise in mooring design and ship motion modelling.
 OMC developed the numerical model, SPMS (Simulation Package for the Motions of Ships), for the analysis of various problems associated with the motions of vessels, either moored, towed or free moving along channels or in deep water.

-Since development commenced in 1962, it has been extended to solve a wide variety of maritime projects in Australia and overseas.
-This includes analysis of motions, line tensions and fender forces of bulk carriers, oil tankers, container vessels, frigates, submarines, Ro-Ro vessels, general cargo ships and tugs at a wide variety of berths, including spread moorings, swamp moorings, fendered jetties and single point moorings.
+Since development, it has been used to solve a wide variety of maritime projects in Australia and overseas.
+This includes analysis of motions, line tensions and fender forces of major vessel types at a wide variety of berths, including spread moorings, swamp moorings, fendered jetties and single point moorings.
 The model has also been used for the analysis of the relative motions of a transhipment

 The SPMS numerical model includes the capability to model the slow drift oscillations of moored vessels due to long waves (periods greater than 30 seconds), as well as the wave frequency oscillations caused by sea and swell waves.
 Long period waves can be the most important driving force on moored vessels exposed to ocean swell because they can excite large amplitude, low frequency oscillations of the moored vessel in the horizontal modes of surge, sway and yaw.

 Full scale validations can also be performed for moored vessel applications to validate the numerical model predictions.

 Passing Vessel Interaction

 OMC has extensive experience with passing vessel interactions, and was an Industry partner in the Marin Research Institute Research on Passing Effects on Ships (ROPES) research project.